BenceLovas/beo-surface/README.md

 - make emp's skill selector darker background, round corders, size = small,
 - show 'Select Skills' text on first open

-- should be able to rank employee's skills

-* input field error messages show up above it - like it is a paper as well just coming out from below the input
 * employee input row behaves differently on toggle (Collapse show) - button scales up, input stays (this is good btw)
 * add error state if no skill selected for user

-* show skill rank next to emp's skill list names like: 1 | skill bla
-* emphasize rank 1, rank 2 and from there same boldness

-* make skill selector rounded

 * create custom scrollbar

-* indicate on skill ordering that those can be dragged - icon or '3d' bumps
-* add 'Ranking' header to employee skill ranking d&d
 * remove icons could be red or secondary color

-* when chevron is pressed (skills are expanded on a user row) it should glow a little, or like a background light with negative box shadow
 * on delete (employee or skill) the item should shrink and fade out while the other elements are closing together
 * try displaying counters as if they were in a cutout (negative box shadow)